 I've never done anything like this before and I'm not sure this is what I need.

 That's okay!
-I offer a free 20 minute consultation.
+I offer a free discovery sessions.
 Let's talk and see if we would be good fit for each other.

 One of my favorite and most meaningful turning points in our marriage was at one of Sherene’s first workshops.
 I had convinced my sensitive, but ever guarded husband to attend a mindfulness workshop and 20 minutes before leaving for the workshop we got into a huge argument.
 The argument ended leaving us both in horrible moods, I was upset and disturbed from the argument and my husband was anxious about the workshop.
 When we got to the workshop we were offered coffee and a nice pillow to sit on.
 The air smelled nice, candles were lit and the light was dimmed.
 It was finally peaceful.
 Sherene first walked us through a session of Nidra Yoga (which my husband and I have continued since the session) and then began a lesson in which we began to discover our core values.
 I felt alive as though I had rediscovered who I was.
 Being an adult and a parent you begin to forget your true self, but now I was remembering who I was, and who my husband was.
 We talked about that workshop for weeks and still use techniques from the workshop to enhance our lives together and apart.
 Now when I’m in a stressful situation I am better able to remain calm and assess the situation.
 I can think and not just react.
 My husband and I still get into arguments on occasion, and I still get stressed out and upset, but my ability to control how I will react to a situation is changing for the better.
 I am more confident, I am happier, I am myself again.